garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-basics-of-software-development-a-beginner-s-guide.md

 ---
 title: "The Basics of Software Development: A Beginner's Guide"
-date: 2022-06-17T10:00:00
+date: 2022-08-17T15:00:00
 draft: false
-description: "An introduction to software development and programming languages"
+description: "Learn about the basics of software development and get started on your programming journey."
 categories:
 - "Programming"
 tags:
 - "Software Development"
 - "Programming Languages"
 - "Java"